openstack/nova-specs/specs/train/implemented/virtual-persistent-memory.rst

 Persistent memory is by nature NUMA sensitive.
 However for the initial iteration, the resource inventories are put directly under ROOT resource provider of the compute host.
-Persistent memory NUMA affinity will be adddressed by a seperate follow-on spec.
+Persistent memory NUMA affinity will be addressed by a separate follow-on spec.

 A change in the configuration will stop the nova compute agent from (re)starting if that change removes any namespaces in use by guests